prantlf/ovai/README.md

 # ovai - ollama-vertex-ai

 REST API proxy to [Vertex AI] with the interface of [ollama].
-HTTP server for accessing Vertex AI via the REST API interface of ollama.
+HTTP server for accessing `Vertex AI` via the REST API interface of `ollama`.
+Optionally forwarding requests with other models to `ollama`.
 Written in [Go].

 ## Synopsis